 QuickBooks is built around tracking all your expenses.
 It sorts all your transactions into tax categories, and links photos of receipts to the transactions they represent.
 QuickBooks offers personalizable invoice templates, with automatically added biddable hours, and automated reminders.
 It’ll also let you know when your invoices have been viewed or paid.

-When it comes to expense tracking, QuickBooks has all the features you’d need.
-For example, it integrates with users’ accounts across platforms including bank accounts, credit cards, PayPal, Square, and more.
+When it comes to expense tracking, QuickBooks once again has all the features you’d need.
+For example, it integrates with users’ accounts across platforms including bank accounts, credit cards, PayPal, Square (see our Square pricing guide), and more.
 Users can create custom categories to make expenses easier to understand and can run reports for added visibility.
 The QuickBooks app will also let users track miles they have driven, which can be useful for tracking business trip deductions.
+These tools all add up to a perfect 10/10 accounts payable score from our research team.

-We do have an entire page on QuickBooks' price plans, but the table above can get you up to speed with a glance.
+We do have an entire page on QuickBooks pricing, but the table below can get you up to speed with a glance.

 Price | Users | Bookkeeping Does it include bookkeeping functions? | Accounts payable Does it include a range of accounts payable functions? | Accounts receivable Does it include a range of accounts receivable functions? | Project accounting Does it offers tools to track different projects? | Financial reporting Does it offer financial reporting tools? | Budget & forecasting Does it offer budgeting and forecasting tools? | ||